willruff/willruff.github.io/Privacy_Policy.md

 - **Legal Requirements**: When required by law or to protect our rights
 - **App Store Requirements**: As required by Apple's App Store guidelines
 - **Your Consent**: When you explicitly consent to sharing your information

+## Optional Training Data Collection

+### What We Collect (With Your Consent)
+- **Anonymized Photos**: Progress photos without any personal identifiers or metadata
+- **No Personal Information**: Photos are stripped of any identifying information

+### How We Use Training Data
+- **Model Improvement**: Improve AI pose detection accuracy for all users
+- **Research and Development**: Enhance the app's core functionality
+- **Quality Assurance**: Ensure consistent and accurate pose classification

+### Your Control
+- **Opt-In Only**: Training data collection is completely optional
+- **Easy to Disable**: You can turn off training data collection at any time in Settings
+- **No Impact**: Disabling training data collection does not affect app functionality
+- **Consent Required**: We only collect training data after you explicitly agree

 ## Your Rights and Choices